 The methods used to lose weight before the season can be unhealthy.
 Exercising in multiple layers, extreme fasting, and restricting water are all common amongst wrestlers.

-“At the beginning of the season I was twelve pounds over my target weight,” senior Gabe Brabec said.
+“At the beginning of the season, I was twelve pounds over my target weight,” senior Gabe Brabec said.
 “I would wear multiple layers of clothing and rotate between the sauna and the stairmaster, after doing this for five days I was able to make weight.”

-But even changing from an off season diet to a wrestling diet can be challenging.
+Even changing from an off season diet to a wrestling diet can be challenging.

 “It’s hard in the fall when I have to cut back on how much and what I am eating, but it gets easier as my weight goes down and the season gets closer,” sophomore Kingston McNeal said.